tdg5/tco_method/README.md

-Provides `TCOMethod::Mixin` for extending Classes and Modules with helper methods to facilitate evaluating code and some types of methods with tail call optimization enabled.
+Provides `TCOMethod::Mixin` for extending Classes and Modules with helper methods to facilitate evaluating code and some types of methods with tail call optimization enabled in MRI Ruby.
 Also provides `TCOMethod.tco_eval` providing a direct and easy means to evaluate code strings with tail call optimization enabled.

 ## Installation